 OTP Bank Nyrt., Hungary’s largest lender, will have its weighting increased in the country’s benchmark index from Oct.
 1 as part of the Budapest Stock Exchange’s semi-annual review.

-Hungary’s stock index fell, paring this week’s advance as OTP Bank Nyrt., oil refiner Mol Nyrt. and drugmaker Gedeon Richter Nyrt. slid more than 1.7 percent.
+Hungary’s equity index tumbled for an eighth day, heading for its longest stretch of losses since May 2006, as OTP Bank Nyrt., oil refiner Mol Nyrt. and drugmaker Gedeon Richter Nyrt. slumped more than 4 percent.

 Egis Nyrt. jumped the most on record after the Hungarian drugmaker received a buyout offer from its majority owner Les Laboratoires Servier.